-Xavier Güell Los prisioneros del paraíso Shortlisted New Spanish Books 2021 - Suggested for Translation into English (US) RIGHTS SOLD TO Wydawnictwo Czarna Owca Polish Manuscript in Spanish.
-English excerpts and reading report by Jamie Mullin available.
-Pages 320 Published in January 20175 Los prisioneros del paraíso [Prisoners of Paradise] A love affair between a Nazi scientist and a Jewish musician.
+Wydawnictwo Czarna Owca Polish Manuscript in Spanish.
+Los prisioneros del paraíso English sample and reading report by Jamie Mullir available.

+Pages 320 Published

+in January 20175

+Shortlisted New Spanish

+Books 2021 - Suggested for

+Translation into

+English (US)

+RIGHTS SOLD TO

+Los prisioneros del paraíso

+[Prisoners of Paradise]

+A love affair between a Nazi scientist and a Jewish musician.

 Prague, August 10th, 1942: Hans Krasa, a Czech composer of Jewish origin, is arrested by the SS and sent to the Theresienstadt, the concentration camp.
 He is 42 at the time.
 Many other composers (Gideon Klein, Pavel Haas and Viktor Ullmann), musicians, and singers are deported with him.
 The Nazis, guided by Adolf Eichmann, want to turn Theresienstadt into a model camp that will show the world that Jews are not only kept alive, but live enriching lives, composing and interpreting music at the highest level.
 With no misgivings about their fate, Hans Krasa and his colleagues go along with the Nazis' evil games with one objective: surviving and joining forces thanks to music.
 However, there is another essential character in this novel: Elisabeth von Leuenberg, one of the most prominent scientists in Nazi Germany.
 Xavier Güell delivers a marvellous homage to music as experienced on the limits of human endurance.

 Güell travels to the center of horror, the Theresienstadt concentration camp, to prove that music can be an effective vaccine against barbarism.
 Sur